LiveIntent/live-connect/CONFIGURATION_OPTIONS.md

 }
 ```
 #### `identifiersToResolve` [Optional]
 The names of identifiers which can be found in local storage or in the cookie jar.
 Those key-value pairs will be sent along with the request.
+Think of as a way to do first party cookie syncs, because you'll be able to receive multiple first party identifiers in the same request.

 Example:
 ```javascript